Carbofuran: Toxicity

 Carbofuran is known to be particularly toxic to birds.
 In its granular form, a single grain will kill a bird.
 Birds often eat numerous grains of the pesticide, mistaking them for seeds, and then die shortly thereafter.
 Before the granular form was banned by the EPA in 1991, it was blamed for millions of bird deaths per year.
-The liquid version of the pesticide is less hazardous to birds since they are not as likely to ingest it directly, but it is still very hazardous.

 Carbofuran has been illegally used to intentionally poison wildlife not only in the US, Canada and Great Britain; poisoned wildlife have included coyotes, kites, golden eagles and buzzards.
 Secondary fatal poisoning of domestic and wild animals has been documented, specifically raptors (bald eagles and golden eagles), domestic dogs, raccoons, vultures and other scavengers.
 In Kenya, farmers are using carbofuran to kill lions and other predators.

 In a number of publicized incidents worldwide, carbofuran has also been used to poison domestic pets.

 Illegally smuggled carbofuran is used on 90% of marijuana grown illegally on public land in California.
 These illegal, carbofuran-contaminated California marijuana grows appear to be the source for the majority of marijuana consumed in states where marijuana hasn't been legalized.

 Carbofuran is an endocrine disruptor and a probable reproduction/development intoxicant.
 At low-level exposures, carbofuran may cause transient alterations in the concentration of hormones.
 These alterations may consequently lead to serious reproductive problems following repeated exposure.
 When exposed in utero or during lactation, a decrease in sperm motility and sperm count along with an increase in percent abnormal sperm was observed in rats at 0.4 mg/kg dose level.
 In one study, the exposure of rats to sublethal amounts of carbofuran decreased testosterone by 88%, while the levels of progesterone, cortisol, and estradiol were significantly increased (1279%, 202%, and 150%, respectively).

 Bans

-Carbofuran is banned in Canada and the European Union.
+Carbofuran is banned in Canada, Sri Lanka and the European Union.

 In 2008, the United States Environmental Protection Agency (EPA) announced that it intended to ban carbofuran.
 In December of that year, FMC Corp., the sole US manufacturer of carbofuran, announced that it had voluntarily requested that the EPA cancel all but six of the previously allowed uses of that chemical as a pesticide.
 With this change, carbofuran usage in the United States would be allowed only on corn, potatoes, pumpkins, sunflowers, pine seedlings and spinach grown for seed.
 However, in May 2009, the EPA canceled all food tolerances, an action which amounts to a de facto ban on its use on all crops grown for human consumption.

-Kenya is considering banning carbofuran, but it is legal to buy over-the-counter in Kenya.
+Carbofuran is de jure banned in Kenya.
+It still remains accessible in the nation.